IITSRAJ/IITSRAJ/README.md

-- 👋 Hi, I’m @IITSRAJ
+- 👋 Hi, I’m Raj
 - 👀 I’m interested in WEB DEVELOPMENT
+- ⭐ HTML & CSS Expert
-- 🌱 I’m currently learning HTML, CSS and JAVASCRIPT
+- 🌱 I’m currently learning Java-Script and Bootstrap
+- I'm Looking for Front-End opportunities which are Full-Time to improve my skills  and to get exposure to corporate world and also avaliable for Free-lancing
-- 📫 How to reach me that is on instagram: iits.raj
+- 📫 How to reach me that is on Linkedin: https://www.linkedin.com/in/raj-patel-a851b3155

 <!---
 IITSRAJ/IITSRAJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.